 The Oldest Horse

-It is believed that horses can live up to more than 20 to 30 years.
+We believe it that horses can live up to more than 20 to 30 years.
 But in the 19th century, there is a domestic horse who lived for 62 years.
 That horse was famous as the longest living horse and was nicknamed “Old Billy”.

 Horses Can Sleep While Standing